Constructing a DIY Propane Locker for Our Van

 We used a suitcase-type latch on our propane locker.
 These latches make it possible to seal the locker tightly every time we close it without much effort.
 A small pull arm allows you to open it.
 To close it, you just slip the u-shaped arm bar over a small hook-shaped receiver and snap the pull arm back into place over a small tab.
 The tab has a hole in it for a padlock, so we could theoretically lock the propane locker if we ever needed to store something valuable in the van.
 We had to buy these latches in a size that was small enough to be mounted to 1/2” plywood.
 Installing them was really easy because they came with small pan head screws.

 Connecting the Hose, Stove, and Tank

 We have a 5-foot hose and adapter that allows us to connect the propane tank to our stove while it’s in the propane locker.
 These high-pressure hoses are pretty affordable and they allow you to connect a large propane tank to a campstove.
 Our campstove has its own regulator, but you can also buy these hoses with regulators on them.
 By connecting the 20-lb tank to our two-burner stove rather than using 2-lb cylinders, we estimate that we have saved over $500 in about a year of travel.
-We’ve only had to exchange the tank three times during the course of our travels at about $20-25 per tank exchange after the initial $40 tank purchase.
+We’ve only had to exchange the tank five times during the course of our travels at about $17-25 per tank exchange after the initial $40 tank purchase.

 We had to find a way to run the hose from the propane tank out of the propane locker.
 We drilled a small hole next to the door of the locker, and then used a pull saw to cut the outside of the hole off and create a c-shaped hole.
 We cut a small slit into the weather stripping so we could pull the hose in and out of the c-shaped opening.
 Then we lined the entire hole with the same weather stripping to create a gasket around the hose.